Stephen A. Douglas: Early years

-Douglas's role in passing the compromise gave him the stature of a national leader, and he enjoyed the support of the Young America movement, which favored expansionary policies.
+Douglas' role in passing the compromise gave him the stature of a national leader, and he enjoyed the support of the Young America movement, which favored expansionary policies.
 Douglas helped pass a bill granting rights-of-way to the Illinois Central Railroad, which would connect Chicago to Mobile, Alabama.
 He envisioned a transcontinental country connected by railroads and waterways, with Illinois serving as the gateway to the West.
 "There is a power in this nation greater than either the North or the South ... that power is the country known as the great West," he stated.
 Though he publicly denied interest in running in the 1852 presidential election, Douglas worked behind the scenes to build a base of support.
 The 1852 Democratic National Convention held several presidential ballots, with delegates split between Douglas, former Secretary of State James Buchanan of Pennsylvania, 1848 presidential nominee Lewis Cass of Michigan, and former Secretary of War William L. Marcy of New York.
 Nomination required the support of two-thirds of the delegates, and none of the major candidates won that level of support.
 On the 49th ballot, the convention nominated a dark horse candidate, former Senator Franklin Pierce of New Hampshire.
 Despite his disappointment at losing the nomination, Douglas campaigned for Pierce across the Midwest.
 Pierce went on to defeat the Whig candidate, Winfield Scott, in the 1852 presidential election, while Douglas won re-election to the Senate.